jonathanpeppers/glidex/README.md

 This code loads an image from a URL dynamically, taking care of all of Glide's cool caching functionality.
 These are the only APIs we need to make the library useful.

-If you have a "classic" Xamarin.Android app that is not Xamarin.Forms, you can use the `glidex` NuGet package if desired.
+If you have a "classic" Xamarin.Android app that is not Xamarin.Forms, it could be useful to use the `glidex` NuGet package directly.

 _glidex is currently using the 4.6.1 release of Glide from Github_

 # glidex.forms for Xamarin.Forms on Android

-The entire goal is to get fast Images for Xamarin.Forms on Android by using Glide.
+My goal with this repo is to get fast Images for Xamarin.Forms on Android by using Glide.

 I created two custom renderers to achieve this:
 - `Android.Glide.ImageRenderer` - ported from the "fast" XF `ImageRenderer`